 Healthy digestion relies on two essential pillars: hydration and fiber.
 By combining these elements with apple cider vinegar, you can effectively support your digestive system!

 Hydration: Drinking enough water is essential when increasing your fiber intake.
-Water helps dietary fiber expand and function properly, promoting optimal bowel movement.
+Water helps dietary fiber expand and function properly, promoting optimal bowel movements.
 Aim for at least 1.5 to 2 liters per day for better well-being.

 Fiber: Incorporate fiber-rich foods into your daily diet.
-Options like kidney beans, dried fruits, and brown rice are perfect for reaching your satiety goals.
+Options like kidney beans, dried fruit, and brown rice are perfect for reaching your satiety goals.
 Fiber plays a key role in preventing constipation and promoting regular digestion.

 Weight control and satiety